net-lisias-ksp/Principia/Concepts.md

 This page is a bit of a wall of text.
-Why should you read it, when you have just downloaded Principia and want to go play with it and have fun?
+Why should you read it?
+Especially when you have just downloaded Principia and want to go play with it and have fun?

-Well, it turns out that N-body celestial mechanics is rather more complicated than the 2-body simplification offered by stock KSP.
+Well, it turns out that N-body celestial mechanics is _rather_ more complicated than the 2-body simplification offered by stock KSP.
 In order to help planning and understanding elaborate missions that take advantage of N-body physics, Principia provides a number of tools that let you look at trajectories in different frames, use more advanced navballs and plan complex flight paths.

 So if you want to become a senior rocket pilot, to execute [horseshoe orbits](https://en.wikipedia.org/wiki/Horseshoe_orbit), [Lissajous orbits](https://en.wikipedia.org/wiki/Lissajous_orbit), [heliosynchronous orbits](https://en.wikipedia.org/wiki/Sun-synchronous_orbit) and [ballistic captures](https://en.wikipedia.org/wiki/Ballistic_capture), please read on.
 Oh, and you'll be able to say these [six words you never say at NASA](https://xkcd.com/1244/).